Calumet Air Force Station: History

 The 665th Radar Sq was inactivated and replaced by the 665th Air Defense Group in March 1970.
 The upgrade to group status was done because of Calumet AFS' status as a Backup Interceptor Control (BUIC) site.
 BUIC sites were alternate control sites in the event that SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 655th Radar Squadron as defenses against manned bombers were reduced.
+The group was inactivated and replaced by the 655th Radar Squadron as defenses against crewed bombers were reduced.
 The group was disbanded in 1984.

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 Calumet came under Tactical Air Command jurisdiction in October 1979 with the inactivation of Aerospace Defense Command and the formation of ADTAC.
 The station then underwent cease-operations about that time, and the AN/FPS-26A height-finder radar was removed, but the site closing was soon reversed (Allegedly due to Calumet AFS being the only station to pick up a simulated air incursion).
 On 30 September 1988, the site finally closed permanently.
 Calumet was then reconfigured as an Air Force Joint Surveillance System (JSS) site, initially with only the AN/FPS-27.
 An AN/MPS-11 Search Radar was installed as a gap-filler during the decommissioning of the AN/FPS-27 and the commissioning of the AN/FPS-91A.
 An AN/FPS-91A replaced the AN/FPS-27, and later an AN/FPS-116 height-finder radar was installed.

 After closure in 1988 ownership of the station was transferred to Keweenaw County, with a portion being used by the Keweenaw Academy reform school, with some facilities being used for cellular, amateur and other radio communications.
 As with many other closed bases, some of the facilities have become degraded due to lack of use and maintenance.
 In August 2021 a group of Michigan Technological University alumni purchased the facility and surrounding land with plans to remediate environmental issues and development into a tourist destination.